THE SIGNIFICANCE OF NUMBERS IN SCRIPTURE

 TEN: Perfection of divine order

 TWELVE: Perfection of government.
-Twelve is the number of the Church, both the Old Covenant Church of Israel founded by 12 physical fathers (the 12 sons of Israel) and the New Covenant Church founded by 12 spiritual fathers (the 12 Apostles).
-This number also has a relationship to rule along with multiples of 12.
+Twelve is the number of the Church, both the Old Covenant Church of Israel founded by twelve physical fathers (the twelve sons of Jacob-Israel) and the New Covenant Church founded by twelve spiritual fathers (the twelve Apostles).
+This number also has a relationship with multiples of twelve.

-THIRTEEN: An ill omen representing hostility, rebellion, apostasy, defection, corruption.
+THIRTEEN: Often seen as an ill omen representing hostility, rebellion, apostasy, defection, corruption.

 FOURTEEN: 7 x 2 = double measure of spiritual perfection.
-7 is the number of covenant and divine perfection and 2 is the number of the Incarnation.
+Seven is the number of covenant and divine perfection and two is the number of the Incarnation.

 SEVENTEEN: Perfection of spiritual order

-TWENTY: This number is the double of 10, and may in some cases signify its concentrated meaning.
-But its significance seems to be connected with the fact that it is one short of 21.
-That is to say, if 21 is the three-fold 7, and signifies divine (3) completion as regards spiritual perfection (7), then twenty, being one short of 21, it would signify expectancy, and there are numerous illustrations in Scripture to support this explanation
+TWENTY: This number is the double of ten, and may in some cases signify its concentrated meaning.
+But its significance seems to be connected with the fact that it is one short of twenty-one.
+That is to say, if twenty-one is the three-fold seven, and signifies divine (3) completion as regards spiritual perfection (7), then twenty, being one short of twenty-one would signify expectancy.
+There are numerous illustrations in Scripture to support this explanation

-THIRTY: Being 3 x 10 this number denotes in a higher degree the perfection of divine order, as marking the right moment.
+THIRTY: Being 3 x 10 this number denotes in a higher degree the perfection of divine order, as in marking the right moment in God's Divine plan.

-FOURTY: This number is recognized as an important number, both on account of the frequency of its occurrence and with the uniformity of its association both as a time of consecration and as a period of trial.
+FORTY: This number is recognized as an important number both on account of the frequency of its occurrence and with the uniformity of its association as a time of consecration and as a period of trial.

 FIFTY: is the number of jubilee or deliverance.
-It is the issue of 7x7 +1 or 7 squared + 1, and points to deliverance and rest following on as the result of the perfect consummation of time.
+It is the issue of 7 x 7 +1 or 7 squared + 1, and it points to deliverance and rest following on as the result of the perfect consummation of time.

-SEVENTY: is another combination of two of the perfect numbers, 7 and 10 and signifies perfect spiritual order carried out with all spiritual power and significance.
+SEVENTY: is another combination of two of the perfect numbers 7 and 10, and it signifies perfect spiritual order carried out with all spiritual power and significance.

-ONE HUNDRED AND TWENTY: is made up of 3 forties (3x40 = 120).
+ONE HUNDRED-TWENTY: is made up of 3 forties (3x40 = 120).
 Applied to time therefore it signifies a divinely appointed period of probation.
 Applied to persons it points to a divinely appointed number during a period of waiting.

 AN EXAMPLE OF THE USE OF NUMBERS IN ST. MATTHEW’S GOSPEL

-As a Levitical priest, the Apostle Matthew was intimately aware of the symbolic link between letters and numbers.
-He manipulated the genealogy of Jesus of Nazareth to reflect the significance of the Hebrew gematria of King David’s name which was the number 14 [D = 4, V= 6, D= 4; Hebrew was written only in consonants] and the significance of number symbolism in his division of the 42 generations from Abraham to David to Jesus the Messiah.
-Matthew’s manipulation of the genealogy is reflected in the fact that he dropped the names of the 3 Judahite kings in Jesus’ line: Jehoahaz, Jehoiakim and Zedekiah [see 2 Chronicles 36:1-13], doubled the use of the name of both King David in verse 6 and King Jechoniah in verses 11 and 12 in the beginning of his 2 and 3 sets, and added the name of Tamar’s other son Zerah (not in the line of descent) to make his list reflect the symbolism he desired in the total number of names/ males, and to produce 3 sets of 14 generations for a total of 42 generations from Abraham to Jesus of Nazareth.
+According to tradition, the Apostle Matthew was a Levitical priest who was also called Levi [Matthew 9:9; 10:3; Mark 2:14; Luke 5:27, 29].
+If so, the Apostle Matthew was intimately aware of the symbolic link between letters and numbers.
+In his Gospel, Matthew manipulated the genealogy of Jesus of Nazareth to reflect the significance of the Hebrew gematria of King David's name which was the number fourteen [D = 4, V= 6, D= 4; Hebrew was written only in consonants] and the significance of number symbolism in his division of the forty-two generations from Abraham to David to Jesus the Messiah.
+Matthew's manipulation of the genealogy is reflected in the fact that he dropped the names of several Judahite kings in Jesus' line: Jehoahaz, Jehoiakim and Zedekiah [see 2 Chronicles 36:1-13], doubled the use of the name of both King David in verse 6 and King Jechoniah in verses 11 and 12 in the beginning of his 2 and 3 sets, and added the name of Tamar's other son Zerah (not in the line of descent) to make his list reflect the symbolism he desired in the total number of names/ males, and to produce 3 sets of 14 generations for a total of 42 generations from Abraham to Jesus of Nazareth.

-4. Abraham’s name is mentioned 7 times the Gospel of Matthew (spiritual perfection) and 3 times in Matthew’s chapter 1 toledoth.
-3 is fullness and completion and in NT trinity.
+-Abraham's name is mentioned 7 times the Gospel of Matthew (spiritual perfection) and 3 times in Matthew's chapter 1 toledoth (generational list).
+3 is fullness and completion and for Christians represents the mystery of the Trinity.

-5. David’s name is mentioned 5 times in Matthew’s toledoth.
-5 is the number of grace.
+-David's name is mentioned 5 times in Matthew's toledoth.
+5 is the number symbolizing power and grace.

 Matthew’s manipulation of the list of Jesus’ ancestral line